 Who it suits: families in Berechurch and the south Colchester area who value inclusion, pastoral strength, and a grounded community ethos, and who want a school day that is organised and clearly communicated.
 The main constraint is admission competitiveness, so practical planning matters.

 The most recent Ofsted inspection (January 2025) graded the school Good for quality of education, behaviour and attitudes, leadership and management, and early years provision, with personal development graded Outstanding.
-Academically, 2024 Key Stage 2 results were broadly in line with England on the headline expected standard measure, so the school’s strengths are likely to be felt most in culture, support, and personal development rather than purely in top-end attainment.
+Academically, 2025 Key Stage 2 results are mixed, so the school’s strengths are likely to be felt most in culture, support, and personal development rather than purely in top-end attainment.

 Yes.
 The school admits children from age 3 and includes nursery provision as part of the setting.
 For current nursery session patterns and any paid-hours options, use the school’s official information and confirm details directly with the school.

-In 2024, 62.33% of pupils met the expected standard in reading, writing and maths combined, which is broadly in line with the England benchmark.
-Reading (79% expected) appears stronger than maths (66%) and grammar, punctuation and spelling (58%).
-At the higher standard, 13% achieved the higher standard in reading, writing and maths combined, above the England reference point of 8%.
+In the 2025 dataset, 60% of pupils met the expected standard in reading, writing and maths combined.
+Reading (70% expected) appears stronger than writing (60%) and grammar, punctuation and spelling (60%), while maths is 80%.
+No pupils are recorded as reaching the higher standard in reading, writing and maths combined in this dataset.

 The published enrichment programme includes activities such as KS2 football, gymnastics for Years 1 to 3, netball for Years 4 to 6, KS2 dodgeball, choir, and dance.
 The school also highlights pupil leadership and wellbeing strands such as the Learning Council, Anti-Bullying League, and support for young carers.